 Car jump starting the starting sequence.
-Mechanic making alterations to the car or releasing a car before being instructed during a stop/go penalty.

-Loss of best qualification round score will be
+Mechanic making alterations to the car, re- fuelling the car, or releasing a car before being instructed during a stop/go penalty.

-given for:
+13.05.
+Loss of best qualification round score will be given for:Failure to be at a marshal point for a heat prior to one minute to the start of the following race.

-Failure to be at a marshal point for a heat prior to one minute to the start of the following race.
 Any driver not ensuring their car is taken to scrutinising within 1 minute of being requested to do so.

+13.06.
 Loss of race time [heat or final] may occur when: Car is repaired on the track during the race.
 Car does not conform to the regulations.